 Like many major societal events though, the pandemic will leave a legacy.
 In the case of the COVID-19 pandemic, that legacy will be significantly greater acceptance of remote working.
 Some employees might shift to complete remote work, it is likely that a great many more will end up with a split schedule, working from home several days a week and in the office the remaining days.

 While the idea is simple, successful execution the hybrid workplace and shared desking requires attention to some operational details.
-Here are some considerations for implementing aspects of individual and collaborative workspaces:
+Here are some tips and ideas for implementing aspects of individual and collaborative hybrid workplaces:

 1).
 Clean Desks and Lockers

 To successfully manage a shared desking workspace, employees cannot leave personal items in workspaces.
 Some organizations provide small lockers or rolling storage bins that can be used for personal items at the end of each day.
 There must also be a clean-desk policy that requires clearing of all personal items from workspaces at the end of the workday.

 2).
 Open-Plan Desking versus Workstations

 The use of what is called open-plan desking or benching has become a popular replacement for workstation cubicles in the last decade.
 Many designers believe that this creates a more active, live environment that is more appealing to work in.